 - Complete.
 All (or nearly all) feeling and ability to control movement is lost below the location of the injury.

 - Incomplete.
 Some motor function and feeling remains below the site of the injury.
 Incomplete injuries can affect a person to varying degrees.

 In addition, spinal cord injuries can often result in paralysis, the inability to move, and the inability to feel.
 Typically, they are differentiated as:

 - Tetraplegia (or quadriplegia).
-The loss of movement and possibly feeling in the arms, hands, legs, trunk, and pelvis.
+Losing movement and possibly feeling in the arms, hands, legs, trunk, and pelvis.

 - Paraplegia.
-The loss of movement and possibly feeling in the trunk, legs, and pelvis.
+Losing movement and possibly feeling in the trunk, legs, and pelvis.

 Medical Treatment Options for Work-Related Spinal Cord Injuries

-Spinal cord injuries require a significant amount of specialized medical care and the recovery can be slow or limited.
+Spinal cord injuries require significant specialized medical care and the recovery can be slow or limited.
 These injuries can affect the skin, digestive system, circulatory system, respiratory system, muscles, and mood.
-In addition to needing assistance with daily activities such as dressing, bathing, traveling to appointments, and more, those who suffer spinal cord injuries face a number of medical interventions.
+Besides needing assistance with daily activities such as dressing, bathing, traveling to appointments, and more, those who suffer spinal cord injuries face several medical interventions.

 In the early stages of treatment after injury, it is common for injured workers to be immobilized, receive drugs to slow the degeneration of the tissues, or even undergo surgery.
 Going forward, those who suffer a spinal cord injury require ongoing treatment.
 Some common interventions include: